EloisaElias/Elo_portfolio/README.md

-## Direction over speed
+### Eloisa - Data Scientist
+---
 #### Integrity, Energy, Vision and Delivery

-I'm a Data Scientist, and I’m passionate about using data science, programming, and statistical analysis to solve Big Data challenges and deliver valuable business insights.
+I’m passionate about using data science, programming, and statistical analysis to solve Big Data challenges and deliver valuable business insights.

 I've been working on these programs in a daily basis for my personal reference.
 I hope you will enjoy them as much I did during the process of building on them.
 My favorites ones so far are 32 & 33
 ..for my amusement, practice and better comprehension

-Thank you for viewing my portfolio at:
+LinkedIn portfolio at:

 [Eloisa - LinkedIn](https://www.linkedin.com/in/eloisaeliastran/)

+@eloeliasds

 #### TMobile/Amazon Big Data Hackathon Honorable Mention!